 - In Reception your child will be taught phonics every day.

 Alongside the teaching of phonics, every child will be provided with daily opportunities to apply their phonic knowledge and skills in reading and spelling.

-Book Bags – Book bags need to come in on Mondays.
-If they do not come in on Monday they will not be changed.
+Book Bags – Book bags need to come in on Tuesdays.
+If they do not come in on Tuesday they will not be changed.
 Book Bags go home on Thursday.

 Home Reading Book – This book is for your child to read.
 At first your child will have non- worded books and then they will progress onto worded books.
 The books will include de-codeable words and tricky words that they will receive weekly.

 Library Book– Your child will select a library book of their choice each week.
 This is for you to read to your child and your child is not expected to read this book.